perhammer/telemarketer/README.md

 # Telemarketer

 Sick of getting nuisance calls?
-Problem not solved by apps like TrueCaller ([iOS][https://itunes.apple.com/in/app/truecaller-number-search-spam/id448142450]) ([Android][https://play.google.com/store/apps/details?id=com.truecaller&hl=en_GB]), or just fancy taking a more organic, hands-on approach to blocking calls?
+Problem not solved by apps like TrueCaller ([iOS](https://itunes.apple.com/in/app/truecaller-number-search-spam/id448142450)) (https://play.google.com/store/apps/details?id=com.truecaller&hl=en_GB Android), or just fancy taking a more organic, hands-on approach to blocking calls?
 Now you can!

 ## Instructions
 ### Set Up